scalameta/metals/docs/build-tools/mill.md

 ## Manual installation

-Manual installation is not recommended, but it's pretty easy to do.
-There are only two steps involved.
+Manual installation is not recommended by Metals, but it's pretty easy to do.

-First add one import line to your `build.sc` file or in any other file it depends on:

-`` import $ivy.`com.lihaoyi::mill-contrib-bloop:VERSION` ``

-Remember to replace the `VERSION` with your Mill version.
+You can choose between two server implementations.

+### Bloop

+Using Mill with Bloop is the current preferred way by Metals.

-After adding the line you should be able to generate the Bloop config files needed to work with Metals using the below command:
+Metals requires the Bloop config files, which you can generate with the following command:

-`mill mill.contrib.Bloop/install`
+``mill --import "ivy:com.lihaoyi::mill-contrib-bloop::" mill.contrib.Bloop/install``

 Afterwards, you can just open Metals and start working on your code.

+### Mill BSP

+Mill also provides a built-in BSP server.
+To generate the BSP connection discovery files, run the following command:

+``mill mill.bsp.BSP/install``